hyperweb-io/interchain-ui/packages/react/README.md

 Checkout [`mitosis`](https://github.com/BuilderIO/mitosis) from BuilderIO to compile lite JSX.

-🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.zone/validator)
+🛠 Built by Hyperweb (formerly Cosmology) — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/hyperweb-io)